Managing Biodiversity: How to Fail at It?

 By Vincent Devictor, ecologist and philosopher of science, CNRS researcher at the Institute of Evolutionary Sciences in Montpellier.

-Why does the ecological transition seem to be designed to last forever?
-Why are we so successful at failing when it comes to ecological policy?
-I propose to trace the reasons for the fiasco of biodiversity governance as a global political issue.
-In particular, I examine the disappearance of the political and ecological content of the biodiversity crisis: a managerial and accounting model of biodiversity obscures the causes of nature's destruction.
-In this model, ethical issues such as ecological and evolutionary dynamics are systematically sidestepped.
-In conclusion, I propose a few points to defend in order to reject this managerial model of the ecological crisis.
+Why does the ecological transition seem designed to last forever?
+Why do we manage to fail so spectacularly when it comes to environmental policy?
+I propose to trace the reasons behind the failure of biodiversity governance as a global political issue.
+In particular, I examine the disappearance of the political and ecological substance of the biodiversity crisis: a managerial and accounting model of biodiversity obscures the causes of nature’s destruction.
+In this model, ethical questions as well as ecological and evolutionary dynamics are systematically sidestepped.
+In conclusion, I propose several points to advocate for in order to reject this managerial model of the ecological crisis.

-This conference marks the start of a new HiPhiS thematic cycle for 2023, entitled "Scientific Communication: Certainties, Uncertainties, and Decision-Making."
+This conference kicks off a new HiPhiS thematic series for 2023, titled “Scientific Communication: Certainties, Uncertainties, and Decision-Making.”